xmidt-org/ears/docs/userguide/examples.md

 ## Demo 2

-Send five foo-bar events to stdout.
-The filter chain uses a split filter to break up the array into individual events so that we will receive a total of 10 events.
+Send five foo-bar array events.
+The filter chain uses a split filter to break up the arrays into individual events so that we will receive a total of 10 events.

 ![image route](img/demo2.png)